bsureau/Contract-upgrades/README.md

 There are many proxy patterns :

 - Transparent proxy pattern: admin are only allowed to call admin functions that govern the upgrades.
 Users can only call non admin functions (aka implementation functions)
-- Universal upgradeable proxies: admin functions are in the implementation contract.
+- Universal upgradable proxies: admin functions are in the implementation contract.
 Gas saving, but you’re stuck once contract is deployed if you need to upgrade later.
 - Diamon pattern: allow for multiple implementation contracts.
 Allows you to better organize your code and have more granular upgrades

 ## Run the project